 3. Emotional Support Dogs, Therapy Dogs, Comfort Dogs or Companion Animals

 The ADA defines Service Dog as something totally different from emotional support animals, therapy animals, comfort animals, and companion animals.

 Emotional support animals, therapy animals, comfort animals, and companion animals are not considered ‘Service Dogs’.

 The Fair Housing Act governs the use of Service Dogs in housing situations.
-For housing situations, you can basically forget the ADA rules and switch to the FHA rules.
+For housing situations, the ADA rules and FHA rules apply.